Antioch Home Ownership Program (AHOP)

 From time to time, 1st Lenders may offer homebuyer assistance programs to the public.
 AHOP welcomes lenders that provide additional subsidies to low income first time homebuyers.
 BAAHA and the City will review prospective subsidy Programs to determine if they fit within required AHOP parameters.
 Lenders that have presented the capacity to deliver additional approved subsidy sources will be invited to become a Certified participating AHOP lender.
 Subsidies/grants provided by a first lender must be subordinate to the City's AHOP loan.

-Synopsis and Key Points – AHOP Subsidy and Grant Programs
+Synopsis and Key Points –

 Key points regarding the applied AHOP subsidies: